viv-visw/my-portfolio/Transformer: Product Documentation/README.md

 # Product Documentation

 ## Overview

 This project is intended to showcase my experience, understanding, and _general_ style of creating product documentation.

-> **✅ NOTE**
->The information architecture style of this documentation is inspired by the [Divio Documentation Style](https://documentation.divio.com/), attributed to Daniele Procida (at PyCon Australia 2017).

 ## Highlights